hashicorp/katakoda/terraform-organize-configuration-workshop/step4.md

 ## Destroy Resources

-After verifying that the infrastructure works as expected, you can destroy it.
+After verifying that the infrastructure works as expected, destroy it before moving on.

 ```
 terraform destroy